-INSIDE: How to make an autumn pumpkin using $2 in dyed coffee filters.
+INSIDE: How to make an autumn pumpkin using $2 coffee filters and acrylic craft paints.
+DIY autumn home decor with pumpkin crafts.

 So, I love coffee.
 I have no recollection of when exactly I started drinking coffee (college, probably) but I’m hooked.